jesseduffield/lazygit/docs/Config.md

   parseEmoji: false
   diffContextSize: 3 # how many lines of context are shown around a change in diffs
 os:
+  copyToClipboardCmd: '' # See 'Custom Command for Copying to Clipboard' section
   editPreset: '' # see 'Configuring File Editing' section
   edit: ''
   editAtLine: ''